Gautzilla/OSEkit/docs/source/publicapi_usage.rst

     bar.txt

 Only the folder path and strptime format are required to initialize the ``Dataset``.

+Extra parameters allow for e.g. localizing the files in a specific timezone or accounting for the measurement chain to link the raw wav data to the measured acoustic presure.
+The complete list of extra parameters is provided in the :class:`OSmOSE.public_api.dataset.Dataset` documentation.

 Once this is done, the ``Dataset`` can be built using the :meth:`OSmOSE.public_api.dataset.Dataset.build` method, which organizes the folder in the following fashion: